 (b) In the event that the required fault clearance time is not met as a result of failure to operate on the Main Protection System(s) provided, the GB Generators or DC Converter Station owners or GB Generators in the case of OTSDUW Plant and Apparatus shall, except as specified below provide Independent Back-Up Protection.
-NGET will also provide Back-Up Protection and NGET and the GB Code User's Back-Up Protections will be co-ordinated so as to provide Discrimination.
+The Relevant Transmission Licensee will also provide Back-Up Protection; and the Relevant Transmission Licensee's and the GB Code User's Back-Up Protections will be co-ordinated so as to provide Discrimination.